 "Alice?
 Jasper?"
 Rosalie got up from the porch, stepping around the giant wolf and standing protectively between him and her family.
 Her voice wavered slightly as she realised what they must have overheard.

 "Wh-what the fuck is going on here Rosalie?"
 Jasper spluttered, after helping Alice stand upright again, picking up the axe and wielding it like he had seen the lumberjacks doing just hours earlier.
-He knew what to do when any animal got too close...but it was a shame that the shotgun was in the house.
+He knew what to do when any animal got too close...and it was a shame that the shotgun was in the house.
 "Who or what the fuck is that...that thing?
 A wolf?
 You sit here and talk to a wolf like it's a fucking human?
 What the fuck Rosalie?
 That beast is a wild animal for fuck's sake!
 It could have killed you!
 You can't trust an anima-"

 "JASPER!
 Shut the fuck up!"
 Rosalie interrupted, causing both Alice and Jasper to stop and look at her, the shock of her outburst clear on each of their faces.
-"Now you just listen to me for one second.
+"Now you just listen to me.
 This animal has treated me with more kindness and respect than many other so-called humans that I know!
 He is not dangerous, he is not going to hurt me or either of you, and I trust him!"
 Rose's words drew an incredulous look from Jasper, but before he could speak, Rosalie held her hand up, silently telling him not to interrupt.
 "I know it sounds crazy, but I'm just telling it like it is."

 "Okay, so what other secrets have you been keeping, dear sister?"
 Jasper asked.
 Rose's eye's flashed with a touch of guilt before she took a deep breath and composed herself, ready to lay her cards on the table.